S1SYPHOS/php-gesetze/README.md

 $object = new \S1SYPHOS\Gesetze\Gesetz(['dejure', 'buzer']);
 ```

-**Note:** This option defaults to `gesetze`, which is a good overall choice, simply because of the vast array of supported laws.
-However, other possible values are `'dejure'`, `'buzer'` and `'lexparency'`.
+**Note:** This option defaults to all available drivers, which is a good overall choice, simply because of the vast array of supported laws.
+Possible values are `gesetze`, `'dejure'`, `'buzer'` and `'lexparency'`.

 Out of the box, `php-gesetze` cycles through all known drivers until a match is found.
-If you want to exclude certain drivers, have a look at the `$object->blockList` option.

 ## Usage